-Regardless of whether you decide to hire an offshore, onshore, or nearshore software development company (read this article to learn more about the difference between them) or rely entirely on your own staff, there are certain essential secure software development practices you need to know about.
+Regardless of whether you decide to hire an offshore, onshore, or nearshore software development company or rely entirely on your own staff, there are certain essential secure software development practices you need to know about.

 Because the GDPR has been enforceable only for a short while, not many people realize what it entails and how it relates to software development.
 Keep in mind that just because an IT outsourcing company has European clients doesn’t mean the company understands the impact of the GDPR and is able to develop GDPR-compliant software solutions.

 We have written a detailed article that talks about everything you should know before hiring a software development company, and you should study it carefully to find out what else besides the understanding of the GDPR should a software development company have in 2018 and beyond.

 Apart from your partners, your employees should understand the implications of the GDPR as well.
 If you don’t have the resources necessary to raise proper GDPR awareness, consider hiring a company that provides GDPR employee training services.

 The GDPR Article 13 talks about what information companies that collect data from EU citizens must be able to provide.
 It mentions things such as the identity and the contact details of the controller, contact details of the data protection officer, or the purposes of the processing for which the personal data are intended as well as the legal basis for the processing.

 In other words, the GDPR places a huge emphasis on documentation and transparency.
 Companies must be able to clearly describe what data they are collecting, for what purpose, for how long, and who can access them, among other things.